Some places seem to stay in your life as if following you, reminding you of something.

 These are things I have lost.
 But I am happy to have had them, even if only for a while.

-In a world where time stops for no one and everything changes by the second, there is one thing I do know however.
-And that is the God I knew then and the God I know now hasn’t changed.
+In a world where everything changes by the second, there is one thing I do know however.
+And that is the God I knew then and the God I know now hasn’t.
 He is the same yesterday, today and forever.

 “You give and take away